 2. Diabetes Type 2:

-In this type of diabetes, there becomes an issue in proper utilization of insulin by the body.
-In this type of diabetes, the body makes insulin, unlike type 1 diabetes where the body cannot make insulin.
+In this type of diabetes, there is an issue with the proper utilization of insulin by the body.
+In this type of diabetes, the body makes insulin, unlike in type 1 diabetes, where the body cannot make insulin.
 According to a report by the National Institute of Diabetes and Digestive and Kidney Disease, type two is the most commonly occurring diabetes in the general population.
 It is a fact that type two diabetes has strong links with obesity.

 3. Gestational Diabetes:

 Gestational diabetes is not a lifelong disease.
 A person suffers from gestational diabetes during the period of pregnancy.
 It commonly occurs after giving birth to a newborn.

 Prediabetes is a term used by professionals to refer to a condition when the blood glucose level is in the range of 100 to 125 (mg/dl).
 It is unusual because the normal range of blood sugar is 70 to 99 (mg/dl.
 However, a person suffering from diabetes has a blood sugar level greater than 126 (mg/dl).
 Thus, we can conclude that prediabetes is a condition where the blood glucose level is higher than the normal level but it is not as high as to be called diabetes.
 It is considered that people with prediabetes are at higher risk of developing diabetes type 2, but they usually do not show symptoms of diabetes.